m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 In addition, the overall management of this system becomes more complex.
 When a machine fails, or requests increases, it is important to understand which types of servers need to be scaled out.

 Also, if something changes fundamentally in the workload pattern, the server layout needs to be reconfigured.
-It’s not as easy as scaling up or down.
+It's not as easy as scaling up or down.

 ## Cloud Computing Poster Child: Animoto
 Amazon was a dominant online retailer in the early 2000s.
 However, the workload that they needed to handle was imbalanced.
 The bulk of their traffic was received during the holiday shopping season, and much of the hardware they provisioned sat idle outside of that window.